 A digital scanner uses a digital process for taking impressions.
 No more gooey alginate for crowns and nightguards!
 3D models of the mouth can be used for time lapse to show changes in recession, wear and tooth positioning over years.
 It provides intraoral images and can be used for Invisalign simulations.
 All in one scan, we can reduce the time you are here and maximize the productivity of your visit.
 This process has a more detailed visualization and wider viewing angles for a better patient experience and a more clear treatment plan discussion so that we can provide the best quality of care for you.

 3D printing is used in dentistry to obtain accurate images, models and occlusal analysis of the anatomy of a patient’s teeth.
 An intraoral scanner captures the exact anatomy of a patient’s mouth with a 3D scan.
 The data from the scan is then used to construct a model of the desired anatomy.

 Stem cells are generic cells that can divide and form specialized cells.
 They are the first type of cell a newly-conceived baby possesses, and they stay in the human body throughout life.
 Stem cells can be obtained from some body tissues and used to promote healing, such as regeneration of skin tissue after a severe burn injury.
 They can also help in treating some diseases, including diabetes, arthritis, and multiple sclerosis.

 Dental stem cells are relatively easy to obtain and have considerable value in the development of new medical therapies.
 By using your own stem cells for medical treatment, there is little risk of your body rejecting them.
 There is also less need for accompanying drugs, which might otherwise weaken your immune system.

-You can learn from Dr. Greenhalgh’s own stem cell article about how it works and what the cost is.
 This newspaper article gives further detail.
 Dr. Greenhalgh began working with stem cell collection in March 2007.